 Things to Do at Lake Bohinj

-We’ve put together a list of things to do to give you an idea of the types of activities you can enjoy whilst visiting Lake Bohinj.
+We’ve put together a list of things to do at Lake Bohinj in Slovenia to give you an idea of the types of activities you can enjoy whilst on holiday here.
+All of our suggestions are within walking distance of the lake and Escape to Bohinj Holiday House.
+Better for you, and better for the environment too!

-A great way to get your bearings is to take the well marked footpath around Lake Bohinj.
+A great way to get your bearings is to take the 12m trail around Lake Bohinj.

 A walk for all seasons.